-Whereas their youngest son, Mark, preferred to implement and further evolve all of the grapegrowing practices that he’d watched his parents carry out over so many seasons.
+Their youngest son, Mark, preferred to implement and further evolve all of the grapegrowing practices he’d watched his parents carry out over so many seasons.

-Since Kym’s sudden passing in 2016, Mark has felt ready to guide Jenke Vineyards in the next era – with the same warmth, generosity and hard work his ancestors were known for.
+Since Kym’s sudden passing in 2016, Mark has guided Jenke Vineyards in the next era – with the same warmth, generosity and hard work his ancestors were known for.